b-k/ludwig_van_shuffle/Readme.md

 ### Weights

-By default, all tracks are equally likely to be drawn---they each have a weight of one.
+By default, all tracks are equally likely to be drawn—they each have a weight of one.
 You can build a score file to modify this.
 The `scores` file is separate from the `sets` file(s) under the presumption that it will change as your preferences change, whereas Beethoven's fifth symphony will always have four movements.